 Material deprivation statistics - early results

 Since 2014 Eurostat disseminates early results for severe material deprivation rates so that trends in poverty levels can be tracked more closely.
-The coverage and the timeliness increased over the years.
-2014 data were available for over half the European Union (EU) Member States, and Iceland, now the 2015 data is available for 21 countries from the 28 Member States and for Iceland and Norway.
-This improvement in coverage makes possible to estimate for the first time early EU-28 aggregates.
-Bulgaria, Latvia, Hungary, Austria, and Finland have provided final data for the early results, while Belgium, the Czech Republic, Estonia, Greece, Spain, France, Croatia, Italy, Lithuania, Malta, the Netherlands, Poland, Portugal, Romania, Slovenia, the United Kingdom, Iceland and Norway have transmitted provisional data.
+The coverage and the timeliness has increased over the years.
+22 European Union (EU) Member States and Norway submitted already the 2017 EU-SILC data, and this is the third year when the coverage makes it possible to estimate and disseminate earlier the EU-28 aggregates.
+Belgium, Bulgaria, Denmark, Latvia, Hungary and Finland have provided final data, while the Czech Republic, Germany, Estonia, Greece, Spain, France, Croatia, Italy, Cyprus, Lithuania, Malta, the Netherlands, Portugal, Romania, Slovenia, the United Kingdom, and Norway have transmitted provisional data.

 Material deprivation rates gauge the proportion of people whose living conditions are severely affected by a lack of resources.
 The severe material deprivation rate represents the proportion of people living in households that cannot afford at least four of the following nine items:

 - mortgage or rent payments, utility bills, hire purchase instalments or other loan payments;

 - a meal with meat, chicken, fish or vegetarian equivalent every second day;

 - a car; and

 - heating to keep the home adequately warm.